thatquantumguy/qvm/RenderingManifests.md

 ### Integration with QVM

-This model is now included in the **(QVM)** repository as the **default client–server reference implementation**.
+This model is now included in the (QVM) repository as the default client–server reference implementation.
 It serves as:

 - A **baseline networking and rendering pattern** for QVM‑powered simulations and games.
 - A **template** for developers to adapt or extend for their own distributed virtual worlds.
 - A **demonstration** of how QVM can integrate with real‑time rendering and asset resolution.

-By shipping this system as part of the QVM repo, it provides both a **practical starting point** for new projects and a **canonical example** of QVM’s intended use in interactive, networked environments.
+By shipping this system as part of the QVM repo, it provides both a practical starting point for new projects and a canonical example of QVM’s intended use in interactive, networked environments.

 ---